Freyj/Fluffy-Hero-Maker/README.md

   * You can display monster stats and lists.

 ### Classic Traveller
+* You can generate a character and save it at the end.
+* You can generate a random world.
 - cli version:
     * You can generate a character and save it at the end.
 - flask version: